Jbsmartaleck/alx-system_engineering-devops/0x01-shell_permissions/README.md

  Command 3 is to change file owner
  Command 4 creates an empty file
  Command 5 makes a file executable
- Command 6 modifies file so that owner and group can execute while others can only read
+ Command 6 modifies file so that owner and group can execute while others can only read Command 7 gives execution permission to everybody